DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxAutocomplete/dxAutocomplete.md

 dx.web.js, dx.viz-web.js, dx.all.js

 ---
-[note] **Autocomplete** allows you to choose from a limited number of items from the **dataSource**.
-If you need extended functionality, such as grouping, paging or hiding distinct items from the drop-down list, consider using [SelectBox](/api-reference/10%20UI%20Widgets/dxSelectBox '/Documentation/ApiReference/UI_Widgets/dxSelectBox/') instead.
+[note] **Autocomplete** displays the suggestions from the **dataSource** based on the text field input.
+If you need extended functionality, such as grouping or paging, consider using [SelectBox](/api-reference/10%20UI%20Widgets/dxSelectBox '/Documentation/ApiReference/UI_Widgets/dxSelectBox/') instead.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Autocomplete/Overview/"